richachr/260startup/README.md

 ### Key features

 - Single, secure HTTPS login for patients and healthcare workers.
-- Ability for patients and healthcare workers to view relevant appointments.
+- Ability for patients and healthcare workers to view relevant appointments and form information.
-- Describe your key feature
+- Appointment scheduling based on weighted factors, giving users an appropriate window for appointments.
+- Suggested diagnosis from public API (Infermedica or ChatGPT) based on provided symptoms.
+- Notifications for patients and healthcare professionals when appointment changes are made.

 ### Technologies